 ⇒ A great way to explore a city is taking a hop on and hop off tour – Sydney has both a hop on hop off bus and hop on hop off cruise.

 ⇒ Australia is just as strict with customs as all those tv shows you may have watched.
-Don’t bring any type of food item into Australia and do make sure you check the base of any shoes you are bringing in to clear off the soil.
+Don’t bring any type of food item into Australia; check the base of any shoes you bring to clear off the soil.
 Australia takes these things very seriously.

 When to go to Sydney